-The following are important principles of team unity which should be applied throughout the project:
+The following are important principles of team unity which should be applied throughout the summer mission:

-People have been appointed by God and man as leaders of the teams and the project.
+People have been appointed by God and man as leaders of the teams and the summer mission.
 The Bible commands us to support, respect, and aggressively follow our leaders.
 Your response to others in authority over you says much about your walk with God.
-It will also determine how much you will enjoy yourself on this project and how much you’ll sense God’s protection.
+It will also determine how much you will enjoy yourself on this summer mission and how much you’ll sense God’s protection.
 (Read Hebrews 13:7, 17)

 Pray for your leaders, believe the best, know that God is in control, and have fun!

 A united group is committed to carrying out the overall goal or mission.
-Several things are essential to teamwork (unity) on a project, including:
+Several things are essential to teamwork (unity) on a summer mission, including:

 ● Shared burden: Numbers 11:11, 16, 17